Gaëtan Kakudji: Political career

 Kakudji was appointed Deputy Secretary General and member of the Central Committee in charge of foreign policy and international relations of the PRP.

 He was appointed first Deputy Secretary General of the Alliance of Democratic Forces for the Liberation of Congo (AFDL).

 In 1996 Kakudji was living in Schaerbeek when he announced the formation of the AFDL, which was helped by Rwanda and Uganda in driving out Mobutu in May 1997.

 When Laurent-Désiré Kabila came to power, Kakudji was appointed governor of Katanga province.

-During a cabinet reshuffle on 4 January 1998 Kakudji replaced Mwenze Kongolo as Minister of the Interior (Internal Affairs).
+During a cabinet reshuffle on 4 January 1998 Kakudji replaced Jeannot Mwenze Kongolo as Minister of the Interior (Internal Affairs).

 In August 1998 there were clashes with rebels near Kinshasa.

 Kabila was away from the city but Gaetan Kakudji, the Interior minister, was confident the last small pockets of rebels would soon be eliminated.

 After Kabila was assassinated on 16 January 2001, Kakudji was a member of the emergency committee that decided to appoint his son Joseph Kabila to succeed him.

 He remained Minister of the Interior until 4 April 2001, when he was replaced by Myra Ndjoku Manianga.

 After leaving the government Kakudji remained influential behind the scenes.

 He was vice president of the Senate office in the October 2003 transition, and was elected a senator in 2006.

 Gaetan Kakudji died in Saint Luc Hospital, Brussels on 21 July 2009 after being hospitalized for a week.